Running the longest race in the world...

 Funnily enough, it sounds kind of Irish - a lot of people in Ireland just assume it is, and they pronounce the bh as v, just as you would pronounce it in Irish.
-The name was originally found in ancient Indian scriptures and (to heavily paraphrase) it means the light that shines from within to do good things for the world, or good things for other people.
+The name was originally found in ancient Indian scriptures and (to heavily paraphrase) it means the light that shines from within to do good things for the world or good things for other people.
 I wasn't born with it - my parents gave me the name Shane, the name Nirbhasa comes from my meditation practise.
 So my Mam and Dad still call me Shane (only fair, since they went to all the trouble to give it to me) and everyone else calls me Nirbhasa.
 I had it changed legally quite a few years ago, which was actually quite a fun process.
 The solicitor who had to sign the papers said she has had to deal with people looking to change their name to Evil Knievil and Stevie Wonder, so my case wasn't such a stretch in comparison.

 - 10 day race: Wall Street Journal, Morgunblaðið

 - First 3100 mile race 2015: Daily Telegraph, Outside Magazine, Irish Times, Rúv, Irish Examiner

 - 2019 race: Morgunblaðið